In this article:

 The reverse logistics process varies by business and industry.
 For example, an online clothes retailer will deal with many generic customer returns.
 Elsewhere, consumer goods giant Procter & Gamble has introduced a reusable packaging scheme to collect its used glass bottles from the homes of customers3.

-Whatever your business, a well-planned reverse logistics process will enable you to maximize cost savings and reduce waste:
+Whatever your business, a well-planned reverse logistics process will enable you to maximise cost savings and reduce waste: